heidaraliy/heidaraliy/README.md

 - 👋 Hi, I’m hida.
-- 👀 I’m interested in game development, automation, and machine learning, along with blockchain engineering and design.
+- 👀 I’m interested in automation and machine learning, and I really like experimenting with financial systems and exchange APIs, and I'm working on incorporating the two through quantitative analysis and statistical approaches to trading.
+I also really like front-end engineering and website design, I've built a couple of websites using React and Tailwind CSS.
-- 🌱 I’m currently learning Java and Solidity, Java at college, and Solidity when I have free time to poke around.
-- 💞️ I’m looking to collaborate on various projects, I'm fairly new to programming and engineering, but hungry for more, as usual.
+- 🌱 So many languages to learn, it's hard to pick.
+Java will always be a favorite of mine because I began learning it first, but JavaScript and Python are a lot easier to get into and build with.
+While continuing to build my knowledge base in these languages, I'm also trying to learn SQL as well as Rust (just dabbling).